chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/pytorch/index.md

 toc: true
 ---

-Chainguard offers a minimal, low-CVE image for deep learning with [PyTorch](https://pytorch.org/) that includes the [CUDA 12](https://developer.nvidia.com/about-cuda) parallel computing platform for performing computation on NVIDIA GPUs.
-This introductory guide to Chainguard's [pytorch-cuda12](https://images.chainguard.dev/directory/image/pytorch-cuda12/overview) image will walk you through fine-tuning an image classification model, saving the model, and running it securely for inference.
-We'll also compare the security and footprint of the PyTorch-CUDA12 Chainguard Image to the official runtime image distributed by PyTorch and present ways to adapt the resources in this tutorial to your own deep learning projects powered by PyTorch.
+Chainguard offers a minimal, low-CVE image for deep learning with [PyTorch](https://pytorch.org/) that includes support for the [CUDA](https://developer.nvidia.com/about-cuda) parallel computing platform for performing computation on supported GPUs.
+This introductory guide to Chainguard's [pytorch](https://images.chainguard.dev/directory/image/pytorch-cuda12/overview) image will walk you through fine-tuning an image classification model, saving the model, and running it securely for inference.
+We'll also compare the security and footprint of the PyTorch Chainguard Image to the official runtime image distributed by PyTorch and present ways to adapt the resources in this tutorial to your own deep learning projects powered by PyTorch.

-{{< details "Chainguard Images" >}}
+{{< details "What is Deep Learning?" >}}
-{{< blurb/images >}}
+{{< blurb/deep-learning >}}
 {{< /details >}}

-{{< details "What is Wolfi" >}}
+{{< details "Setting up CUDA" >}}
-{{< blurb/wolfi >}}
+{{< blurb/cuda >}}
 {{< /details >}}

 This guide is designed for use in an environment with access to one or more NVIDIA GPUs.
 However, the code below is written to also run in a CPU-only environment.
 Please note that tuning the model will take significantly longer in a CPU-only environment.